 Unfortunately the Bible does not give a physical description of Jesus.
 The Sinai Patocrator Icon is one of the first depiction of Jesus with a beard and this icon painting is for sure based on the Shroud of Turin image.
 So the only authentic image of Jesus from which we know what Jesus really looked like is the image of Jesus on his burial cloth, the Shroud of Turin

 Veronica's Veil and Jesus face on Veronica's Veil

-The story of Veronica is celebrated by Catholics in the sixth Station of the Way of the Cross, even though The Holy Bible does not say anything about a person 'Veronica' or about the 'Veil of Veronica'.
-Scholars believe that there was actually no person called Veronica, and that the popular belief in Jesus image on Veronica's Veil actually refers to the miraculous image of Jesus on the Holy Shroud of Turin.
-The name "Veronica" is believed to have originated from the Greek words 'Vera Icona' with the meaning 'true image' in English.
+The story of Veronica is celebrated by Catholics in the sixth Station of the Way of the Cross.
+The Holy Bible does not say anything about a person named 'Veronica' or about the 'Veil of Veronica'.
+Scholars believe that there was actually no person called Veronica, but that the popular belief in Jesus image on Veronica's Veil actually refers to the miraculous image of Jesus on the Holy Shroud of Turin.
+The name "Veronica" is believed to have originatedfrom the Greek words 'Vera Icona' with the meaning 'true image' in English.
 The Bible was originally written in Greek, the popular scholarly language during those times.
-Because of the similarity of the Greek words 'Vera Icona' and 'Veronica', many scholars believe that with the passage of time, the story of a veil of Veronica emerged instead of the original 'Vera Icona' or the true image of Jesus on the Shroud.
+Because of the similarity of the Greek words 'Vera Icona' and 'Veronica',many scholars believe that with the passage of time, the story of a veil of Veronica emerged instead of the original 'Vera Icona' or the true image of Jesus on the Shroud.